The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 As the American public awaits the Supreme Court’s ruling on Biden’s student loan forgiveness plan, anxieties surrounding the end of the three-year federal student loan payment pause are mounting.
-Payments are currently set to restart 60 days after June 30th, or 60 days after the Supreme Court issues a decision, whichever comes first.
+Interest will resume starting on Sept.
+1, and payments will be due starting in October.
+The Department of Education says it will notify borrowers of the details on their loans well before repayment starts.

 Many people with Federal student debt were already making payments before the payment pause began in 2020.
 But those who have graduated in the last three years will be making payments for the first time this summer.
 A segment of these borrowers have applied for Biden’s one-time student debt relief program and would have some or all of their debt canceled if the plan is ultimately approved.